 Urinalisys Testing: Residents in the employment component will be administered a urinalisys test every other week during an office visit.

 Drug Offender Education Program: Education Resource provides state approved Drug Offender classes certified by Texas Department of State Health Services.
 This class is for individuals who have been charged with a misdemeanor or felony drug offense.
 This class will satisfy the requirement for education because of a suspended driver's license.
 The standardized program is 15 hours in length taught in three-hour segments.
 It is designed to educate participants on drug abuse.
 Participants will develop a personal action plan so that they can avoid future drug use and the resulting consequences.
+Additional fees are involved with this course as it is presented by an outside source.

 Anger Management: Comprehensive 8 group session program supplemented with one-to-one sessions with counselor.
 Complete program has a variety of methods employed.
 Used in all levels of criminal justice.